 We think that finding cheap family accommodation is the hardest part of travel.
-In Laos, we never pre-booked, we always just turned up and looked on foot, this was easy enough to do, there was loads of availability.
+In Laos, we never pre-booked, we always just turned up and looked on foot.
+This was easy enough to do, there was loads of availability.
 Vang Vieng, in particular was very quiet, the guest houses were mostly empty.
 Our budget for Laos was around $50 per day and we tried to stick to that on this trip.
 These days we refuse to set a budget for travel, but back then we were very much a budget travel blog.

 Cheap Family Accommodation Laos

 I’ve meant to do this for a while, post about where we’ve stayed and what it cost us to show you what you can get for your money.
 So here goes, these are the places we actually used.
 We often found some other hotel for the first night and then had a hunt around for a better place the next day, when we weren’t so tired and weighed down with backpacks.
 The hotels and guest houses mentioned here were our long-term choices.

 We don’t always go for the cheapest accommodation we can find, everywhere has to be approved by me.
 Mum knows best.
 It just has to be cheap enough, clean enough and safe enough.
 We always look for free wi-fi.
 We always had air-con in Laos to cut down the Dengue fever risk and we tend to look for places with outside space to hang out and for the children to play.
 I don’t like being cooped up in hotel rooms.

 We usually search on foot, finding cheap family accommodation on the internet is hard and always costs you more.
 I’m not claiming we’ve found the cheapest or the best places, but they were fine by us.

 Note: I always point out a few negatives in these posts.
 Obviously, if they’d been a big deal we wouldn’t have stayed, we’d have left.
 I just find a few for the benefit of others who may be sensitive to noise or whatever.
 They’re not my negatives.